Testing for genetic interactions in complex disease with distance correlation: Distance correlation-based test for epistasis

 Given $L$ SNPs, $L^2-L$ independence tests have to be performed, half of them in the case group (the $X$'s) and the other half for the controls (the $Y$'s).
-In a second stage, the absence of epistasis between two SNPs will be rejected whenever the independence is rejected for sick individuals and not for healthy ones, or vice-versa.
+In a second stage, the absence of epistasis between two SNPs will be rejected whenever the independence is rejected for patients and not for healthy individuals.
+When the opposite scenario happens, it will because of a spurious interaction resulting from population substructure \citep{Brandes}.

-Such a two-step procedure requires the significance threshold for the first step to be a modification of the nominal significance level.
+Such a two-step procedure requires the significance threshold for the first step to be a modification of the nominal significance level, according to the multiplicity of the test, like in \citet{Vaart}.
 In order to accomplish such a control of the family-wise error rate (FWER), the Bonferroni correction will be used.
-The correction by \citet{Sidak} could be an alternative, as in practice it performs in a similar fashion.